psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 * `/readyz` returns Redis OK after recovery.
 * The app does not need a Redis URL change.
 * No Redis PVC is deleted.
-* OTP runtime state behavior matches the expected Redis failover limitation for in-flight data.
+* In-flight OTP behavior matches the expected Redis failover limitation.

 ---